 Giving up on a diet after two weeks of restrictive hell?
 That's something many of us have gone through (time and time again).
 Still, the cycle continues.
 We know body acceptance is important, but it's hard—especially when most diets forget that we're emotional, complex beings who are way more than just our appetites.
 Traditional diets rarely mention how your personality and mind play a role in why you eat the way you do, let alone the hormonal imbalances that can have an impact.

-That's why certified nutritionist, functional medicine practitioner and cognitive behavioural therapist Dana James, MS, CNS, CDN, wrote The Archetype Diet.
-In the book, she looks at the four archetypes that define women's behavioural patterns.
+That's why certified nutritionist, functional medicine practitioner and cognitive-behavioral therapist Dana James, MS, CNS, CDN, wrote The Archetype Diet ($26).
+In the book, she looks at the four archetypes that define women's behavioral patterns.
 These archetypes show where we derive our self-worth from—whether it's from caring for others or our achievements.
-The book not only helps to uncover our eating behaviours and the hormones that affect where we store body fat, but also how our limiting beliefs in childhood shape our views around body image.
+The book not only helps to uncover our eating behaviors and the hormones that affect where we store body fat but also how our limiting beliefs in childhood shape our views around body image.

 The Archetype: Wonder Woman